benofben/arbit/downloader/README.md

 ## Setup

 We're going to need to create a VM to run the download.
 The f1-micro costs $3.88 a month with the sustained use discount, so it's unlikely to break the bank.
+We want it to be in the east region for time zone reasons.
 Spin one of those up from the cloud shell with the command:

     gcloud compute instances create downloader-edgar \
       --zone us-east1-b \